amaan9467/python_script/README.md

 Asks the user for their first and last name.
 Combines both into a full name with a space in between.
 Displays a greeting message using the full name.

+task_1_cs explaination --

+The program takes an integer input from the user.
+It checks if the number is divisible by 2 (num % 2 == 0).
+If true, it prints that the number is even; otherwise, it prints that the number is odd.

+task_2_cs explaination --